tombroucke/zoocommerce-optimizer/README.md

 # ZooCommerce Optimizer

-This plugin disables WooCommerce packages.
-Usefull if you are developing a custom theme and don't want to load all the packages.
-Some features are not needed in the admin area.
+This plugin will remove bloat from your WooCommerce website.
+Currently, there is no way to disable WooCommerce blocks completely, without breaking other functionality.

 ## Installation